et720/COMSOL/README.md

 4) Diffusivity of products
 5) Rate constant

-Enter your filename and a new text file will be generated in the same folder as the python file.

-This contains all your parameters and can be uploaded to the COMSOL model.
+This will generate a new text file in the same folder as the python file.
+It contains all the parameters required to run the COMSOL model.

 Customise the COMSOL model
 -------------------